Prema (album): Release and promotion

 On June 13, 2025, Fujii announced the third studio album, titled Prema, set to be released on September 5, 2025, alongside its cover artwork and track list; it is his first album fully recorded in English.
 The physical album will come in three versions: the standard and limited editions on CD and vinyl edition.
 The limited edition includes bonus tracks on a second disc called Pre: Prema, consisting of six previous Japanese-language singles—"Grace", "Workin' Hard", "Hana", "Michi Teyu Ku (Overflowing)", "Feelin' Good", and "Masshiro (Pure White)"—as well as an unreleased song "It's Alright".

 Fujii appeared on the cover the July 2025 issue of the magazine Musica, as well as giving an interview, and the poster "No Music, No Life", displaying at all Tower Records Japan stores.
 He was a guest for Super Eight's music variety show Eight-Jam on August 31, and appeared on the talk show Tetsuko's Room on September 8.
-His podcast with Spotify Liner Voice+ Fujii Kaze, discussing his album, was launched for three episode via Spotify from September 5 to 9 and also aired via FM North Wave, J-Wave, Zip-FM, FM802, and Cross FM.
+His podcast with Spotify Liner Voice+ Fujii Kaze, discussing his album, was launched for three episode on Spotify from September 5 to 9 and also aired via radio stations FM North Wave, J-Wave, Zip-FM, FM802, and Cross FM.
 NHK broadcast television special NHK Music Special Fujii Kaze: Ima, Sekai de, chronicling his three-year period of making Prema.
+Pre: Prema was released as a standalone EP digitally on April 3, 2026.

 Singles and music videos

 On June 8, 10, and 12, 2025, Fujii uploaded a series of video teasing a new song on his social media, featuring the message "You've been patiently waiting for me", and depicting Fujii in Shibuya, Tokyo walking towards the statue of the dog Hachikō.
 The song, titled after Hachikō, was released on June 13, 2025, a day before the singer's 28th birthday.
 Its accompanying music video, directed by Mess, also premiered the same day.
 It shows two versions of Fujii in otherworldly set, one are wearing white like god and one wearing as black dog.
 The song peaked at number nine on the Billboard Japan Hot 100.

 The second single from the album "Love Like This" was released on August 1, 2025.
 Its music video depicts love story set in modern-day Europe between Fujii and his love interest with an unexpected turn in the second half.
 An accompanying music video of the title track, shot at various places in Chiang Dao district, Chiang Mai province, Thailand, premiered in conjunction with the album release on September 5.
-The music video for "I Need U Back" was released on October 9.
+The music videos for "I Need U Back", "Casket Girl", "It Ain't Over", and "You" were released on October 9, November 28, and January 16, 2026, and September 17, 2026, respectively.